zw-engineers/learn-react/learn-react-redux/README.md

     * Subscriber - Listens for state change to update the ui.
     * Middleware - allows us to directly access the dispatch() method so that we can make async calls from our actions.

+## The Problem

+- PostForm allow users to add posts to a blog.
+- Posts needs to update posts list when a new post is added.

+## Solution

+Since the state of PostForm and Posts are separate, we need a way to keep the two in sync when any component updates its own information.
+In this case, Redux allows components to share the same state.
+This means that Posts component can _listen_ to updates made by the PostForm component when a new blog post is added.

 ## Entry Point

 First we have our component e.g. `App` which contains our sub components,